danielfc/mean-practice/README.md

 mean-practice
 =============

-Repository responsible for storing some MEAN practices.
+Repository that constains a Walking Skeleton for MEAN practices.
 The project uses the following libraries and versions:

 #### Dependencies in package.json file: